addiks/symfony_rdm/README.md

  - [Have a mapping always map to *NULL*.](Resources/doc/null_mapping.md)
  - [Import mapping from another file.](Resources/doc/import_mapping.md)

-The best part is that each of these above can be combined with any other, allowing for extremely dynamic ORM mapping.
+Each of these can be combined with any other, allowing for extremely dynamic ORM mapping capabilities.

-This was implemented with symfony 2.8 running on PHP 7.1 in mind because that is simply my use case.
-But i think it should work in all current stable versions (at least up until symfony 3.x, probably even further), i have however not tested this yet.
-It however does need PHP 7.1.
-When i get around to test more versions than symfony 2.8 i will update this paragraph.

 ## How
 It hooks into the events of doctrine and hydrates the marked fields with the described values.
 There are multiple ways of defining which mappings should be in what fields of the services:
 Per annotations, YAML, XML, PHP or Static PHP.
 YAML-Mapping is not fully implemented yet and may be removed soon.

-I would suggest you to use the XML or YAML mapping because entities should be framework-agnostic.
+I would suggest you to use the XML (or YAML) mapping because entities should be framework-agnostic.
 I personally prefer XML over YAML because with XML you at least have a schemata while with yaml you often have to guess what keys are allowed, what all the keys mean and who actually uses them.
 For more detauls see the linked documentations above.

 ## Setup
 To enable this functionality first install the project via composer (symfony normally comes with composer) using the following command: **composer require addiks/symfony_rdm**